Lung Capacity Calculator

-Scroll down if you're not sure how to calculate Total Lung Capacity (TLC), vital capacity (VC), inspiratory capacity (IC), and functional residual volume (FRS).
+Scroll down if you're not sure how to calculate total lung capacity (TLC), vital capacity (VC), inspiratory capacity (IC), and functional residual capacity (FRC).

-The uses four lung volume measurements from spirometry, a ventilatory pulmonary function test:
+The tool uses four lung volume measurements from spirometry, a ventilatory pulmonary function test:

 How to calculate total lung capacity?

 Total lung capacity (TLC) is the complete sum of the air volume in one's lungs.
 It can be calculated simply by adding up all the measured lung volumes:

 TLC = IRV + TV + ERV + RV

 The normal value range for adults is 5 to 7 liters.
 It depends on age, sex, height, mass, and ethnicity.
 You can read more on the normal values of lung capacities in this.

 Vital capacity (VC) is the volume of air that we can expel from the lungs after a maximal inhalation.
 The lung capacity calculator finds it by adding together the inspiratory reserve volume, tidal volume, and expiratory reserve volume:

 The typical value range for adults is 3 to 5 liters.
 We can estimate the predicted value of this capacity based on a patient's sex, age, and height – use our vital capacity calculator to find it and compare the results.

 💡 It is also possible to measure the forced vital capacity (FVC).
 Doctors use this value to compute the FEV1/FVC ratio and estimate the level of obstruction or restriction of the lungs.